 Examples of the use of mappings can be found in the test directory NEKTAR/solvers/IncNavierStokesSolver/Tests.
 See for example the files KovaFlow_3DH1D_P8_16modes_Mapping-implicit.xml and CylFlow_Mov_mapping.xml.

-10.7 Adaptive polynomial order Session file configuration
+11.7 Session file configuration: Adaptive polynomial order

 An adaptive polynomial order procedure is available for 2D and Quasi-3D simulations.
 This procedure consists of the following steps: